-As we launch into the Winter 2020 anime season viewers are now seeing the return of the Madoka franchise.
+As we launched into the Winter 2020 anime season viewers saw the return of the Madoka franchise.
 One that is either beloved or seen as overrated depending on which side of the debate you choose to sit on.
 However one of the common arguments I heard against the original Madoka TV series from the detractors was the it was a visual spectacle or a caricature of the magical girl genre but lacked substance.
 Basically it was a case of more style than substance.

-Yet here we are 9 years later.
+Yet here we were 9 years later.
 Magia Record most definitely caught the visual style of Madoka in both the characters and the settings.
 Yet that first episode felt like Madoka lite.
 Part of the reason was probably because there was no shock factor to be had in the story with the appearance of the witches or the darkness underlying what it means to be a magical girl.

 That’s not actually a black mark against the story.
 Let’s be real, anime is a visual medium.
 Those cool and compelling visuals are necessary for broader audience appeal and even if we could have the same story set in the normal everyday world it might not be as fun or distinct so why worry about it overly much.
 Except that it would be nice if all that style served a purpose.

 But it isn’t as though this is a new debate or argument.
 When I watched and reviewed the K anime series I asked then if being cool and looking good was enough for a series.
 In the case of K, it really was.
 It was a delight to watch and while the narrative and characters really didn’t make a huge amount of sense if you gave any of it too much thought, the anime was very good at keeping you engaged and distracted enough so that you didn’t sit and pick at some of the finer points.
 While it might not make for a great work of literature it certainly works as entertainment.